amlalejini/evolutionary-consequences-of-plasticity/experiments/README.md

   - Is it that the plastic architectures are move evolvable than non-plastic architectures?
   - Move non-plastic and plastic architectures to
     - constant phase 2

+## 2021-01-07 - validation

+In these runs, we confirm our expectation that plasticity will evolve in a fluctuating environment when populations have access to sensory instructions.

+Conditions

+- Constant environment
+  - sensors, no sensors
+- Changing environment
+  - sensors, no sensors

+We only expect adaptive plasticity to evolve in the changing environment with sensors.
+In all other conditions, we do not expect to observe the evolution of adaptive plasticity.